rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 ### 3. Prioritize Regularly
-Prioritising regularly is a most highly leveraging activity as it determines the amount of leverage for the rest of your time.
+Prioritizing regularly is a most highly leveraging activity as it determines the amount of leverage for the rest of your time.

 **Track To-Dos in a Single, Easily Accessible List**